 What to Bring to your spring snow goose hunt: Spring snow goose hunting is a season of extremes.
 One day it can be 70 and sunny and the next 15 and snowing out, because of this it good to be prepared for your hunt.
 Here is a list of things you may want to consider bringing for your hunt.

-Guns – For spring snow goose hunting we recommend a 12ga shotgun, 10ga are fine but if you are on a hot hunt pulling the trigger on 200 rounds might get a little hard on your shoulder.
+Guns - For spring snow goose hunting we recommend a 12ga shotgun, 10ga are fine but if you are on a hot hunt pulling the trigger on 100 rounds might get a little hard on your shoulder.
 If you have one I would bring a back-up gun just in case you have issues with your gun, with the changing conditions and the mud in the fields guns tend to have issues.
-I would also not recommend bringing a gun that needs to be babied since we are hunting out of layout blinds and the gun must be inside of the blind with you and things tend to be a little dirty in the spring.
+Extended magazines are not required, but they can come in handy when the right flock gets in good, but at the very least remove your plugs before the hunt.

 Ammo – We recommend BB’s, this is a great all around shot.
 If the birds are working in tight 2’s are great, if the snow geese are not playing nice and we need to shoot a little higher BB or BBB is a better option.
 I always recommend 2-3 boxes per day hunted, most guys bring a full case for a 3 day hunt.
 Best Deal I have found and this is all I personally shoot in the spring is 3" BB from Roger's Sporting Goods